GyverLibs/EasyHID/README_EN.md

 <a id="versions"></a>
 ## Versions
--v1.0
+- v1.0
 - v2.0
     - Added buffering of keys (up to 5 pieces simultaneously pressed)
     - Added release(), from one to 5 keys
     - System keys and shortcuts work
     - Added support for Digispark PRO board based on ATtiny167
-    - Added support for MH- ET board based on ATtiny88
+    - Added support for MH-ET board based on ATtiny88
     - Now, if an active pull-up is involved in the circuit (see the diagram), you must either add #define EASYHID_SOFT_DETACH before connecting
     - Added end() method: disables USB, is correctly perceived by the computer without error only when using a circuit with active pullup
     - Added more convenient constants